NewEconoLab/DapiDoc/source/index.html.md

 Click on "Load unzipped extensions" - select the **TeemoWallet\dist folder

-You can configure the **TeemoWallet\test folder as a website (such as http://localhost/)
+You can configure the **TeemoWallet\test folder as a website (such as http://localhost/).You Can also browse https://neweconolab.github.io/TeemmoWallet/test/,Free from deploying

 Open this website and test the events and all the methods.
 This website page is also a development example.